Outdoor Yard Drainage Solutions Starting at $2500

 One of the most immediate problems, though, is that a large amount of standing water on your lawn makes it nearly impossible to enjoy your own yard!
 You and your family cannot play in the yard, you can’t entertain, and because of how long it takes to dry out, it could be a long time after heavy rain before you can effectively use your yard again.

 French drains are great for removing unwanted water on your lawn.
 French drains are trenches filled with gravel that drive water away from the lawn or your foundation.
 A perforated pipe on top of stone and minimal topsoil can drain the water away, keeping your lawn dry and preventing water from seeping next to the foundation.

 The gravel and minimal topsoil are necessary to prevent the drain from clogging with soil over time.
 Filter fabric can also be beneficial to lay on top of the gravel.

 Placed at the footing level around the house, a weeping tile is a porous pipe system that collects surface and underground water, and takes it to the sump pump, storm sewer, or (in older houses) the sanitary sewer and away from your house.
-Though it takes its name from when the pipes were made of terracotta tiles, these days, the pipes are usually made of corrugated plastic pipe with “weep holes” or small slits that lets water drain into it.
+Though it takes its name from when the pipes were made of terracotta tiles, these days, the pipes are usually made of corrugated plastic pipe with “weep holes” or small slits that let water drain into them.

-A weeping tile system might be the best solution for your lawn when standing water won’t go away, but they can get clogged too.
+A weeping tile system might be the best solution for your lawn when standing water won’t go away, but it can get clogged too.
 Ashworth Drainage can offer cost-effective solutions that will be as unobtrusive as possible.
 Give us a call if you’re battling standing water!